robamu-org/tmtccmd/docs/introduction.rst

 Overview
 =========

-This commander was written for the `SOURCE`_ project as a way to simplify the software testing.
-The goal was to make it as easy as possible to send telecommands (TCs) to the On-Board Software (OBSW) running on an external On-Board Computer (OBC) and to analyse the telemetry (TMs) coming back.
+The goal of this framework is to make it as easy to send telecommands (TCs) to the On-Board Software (OBSW) running on an external On-Board Computer (OBC) and to analyse the telemetry (TMs) coming back.
 The following graph shows two possible ways to use the TMTC commander